Memomer/TinyAgi-/Readme.md

 - **main.py**: The main entry point for the application, where tasks are decomposed and processed using a Hugging Face API client.
 Update this file with your own tasks to run the application on your specific needs.
 - **agent.py**: Contains the `Agent` class, which defines the behavior of the AI agent, including how it processes tasks and generates executable Python code.
-- **editor/**: A folder containing tools like the video editing tool, which can be customized and extended for various multimedia tasks.
+- **toolbox/**: A folder containing all the tools that agent can be used for.

 ## Getting Started